 ????-2008 (106 1/2) Vacant

-Photograph of the building as of 2016 as Grazie!
-Italiano restaurant as the current occupant.
+Photograph of the building as of 2016 showing Grazie!
+Italiano restaurant as the occupant.
+As of 2023 the building is occupied what by a restaurant named Che Bello Italian Kitchen & Bar.
 The main level storefront has been changed to reflect a more Italianate theme using multiple french styled doors with the exception of the main entrance door that needs to be distinguished from the others.
 Directly above the array of doors below is the red sign, I drew this sign I don’t know how many different times because the owner wanted ‘a little more curve’ in this or that area.
 I mean honestly other than the signage and the doors, you still have the same Neumode building without the large signage up top.
 I’m unsure as to what ever became of the second floor tenant space but it was unoccupied at the time of the survey.

 108 West Sixth Street